What Records Should Be Microfilmed?

 Frequently microfilmed county records include As-built plans, Annual reports, Audit reports, Building permits, County Commission Minutes, Deed Records, Ordinances and resolutions, and Special reports.

-By Utah law (UCA 63-2-906, certain standards must be followed in the microfilming of public records.
+By Utah law (Utah Code 63-2-906, certain standards must be followed in the microfilming of public records.
 These standards are required to protect the long-term preservation of the microfilm, to protect the information, to assure the integrity and authenticity of the document and to guarantee acceptance of microfilm as admissible evidence in a court of law.

 Contact the State Archives if you require further assistance.
 Through the use of a micrographics feasibility study, the State Archives will work with county agencies to determine which records are appropriate to microfilm and how.